aliabbas217/VisionRD/README.md

 ### Solution Description

- The DLA60 pre-trained model is used as the backbone for classification.
+ The DLA60 pre-trained model is used with modifications done as the backbone for classification.
 The architecture built manually includes:
    - **Neck:** Added layers for further feature processing.
    - **Heads:** Different heads are created for specific tasks such as predicting actions, bounding boxes, keypoints, and modes.